sfgabe/OITProjects/RentersLightSwitch/README.md

 ## Upload and Test ##
 Upload the code with Arduino, however you usually do that, install the switchplate and hide the board somewhere near the lightswitch (mine conveniently runs behind a cabinet) and power up.

-Once it starts up the servo should find it's default "neutral" rotation, now you can add the two sided servo arm that is neither on nor off.
+Once it starts up the servo should find it's default "neutral" rotation, now you can add the two sided servo arm at an angle that is neither on nor off.

 ## Setup for Home Assistant ##